 The sons, concerned about whether they received a full distribution, requested an accounting from the trustee wife.
 The trustee wife failed to comply, and the sons moved to compel a full accounting, under oath.
 An agreed order was entered giving the trustee wife 30 days to complete an accounting.
 The trustee wife failed to comply.
 The sons moved for contempt and sanctions.
 Neither the trustee wife nor her attorney attended the hearing, and the court granted the sons’ motion.
 The order instructed the trustee to provide an accounting within five days, and failure to comply would result in a $500 per diem fine (“Contempt Order #1).

 The trustee wife did not comply.
 Another order was entered requiring the trustee to supply the accounting, but reserving jurisdiction concerning the $500 per diem penalty.
-The trustee appealed the contempt of court order that found the trustee failed to perform the accounting.
+The trustee appealed the contempt order that found the trustee failed to perform the accounting.
 The appellate court affirmed the ruling.

 Trustee responded by filing a sworn First and Final Accounting.
 It was incomplete and an order was entered giving the trustee an additional 20 days to amend her accounting.
 The trustee failed to comply.
 Instead, the trustee moved to vacate Contempt Order #1.
 The judge denied the trustee’s motion as untimely, and granted the sons’ motion for contempt and sanctions.
 The judge deferred ruling on specific sanctions until an evidentiary hearing could be conducted.